 - If (i) such assumption, continuance or substitution of your RSUs does not occur, (ii) the Divestiture results in the termination of your employment with the Corporation or its subsidiaries, and (iii) your employment transfers to the other party to the Divestiture or the entity resulting from the Divestiture (or its affiliate), then the following rules will apply: - (a) Prorata Vesting.
-Subject to any Performance Shortfall and corresponding reduction to your RSUs, you shall be eligible to receive a fraction of your RSUs and the associated DDEs with respect to such fraction.
+You shall be eligible to receive a fraction of your RSUs and the associated DDEs with respect to such fraction.
 The numerator of such fraction shall equal the number of days in the Restricted Period before your employment as an Employee terminated due to the Divestiture, and the denominator shall equal the total number of days in the Restricted Period.
-Fractional shares shall be rounded up to the next whole share.

-- (b) Special Rule if Retirement Eligible.
-Notwithstanding Section 6(a) immediately above, if at the time your employment with the Corporation or its subsidiaries terminates due to Divestiture and transfers to the other party to the Divestiture or the resulting entity to the Divestiture (or its affiliate), you are eligible for retirement treatment under Section 4(b) above (without regard to whether your termination occurs after July 26, 2017), then the Corporation will treat you as having retired and apply the vesting provision in Section 4(b) above to your RSUs. - (c) No Further Rights.
+Fractional shares shall be rounded up to the next whole share. - (b) Special Rule if Retirement Eligible.
+Notwithstanding Section 6(a) immediately above, if at the time your employment with the Corporation or its subsidiaries terminates due to Divestiture and transfers to the other party to the Divestiture or the resulting entity to the Divestiture (or its affiliate), you are eligible for retirement treatment under Section 4(b) above (without regard to whether your termination occurs after August 22, 2018), then the Corporation will treat you as having retired and apply the vesting provision in Section 4(b) above to your RSUs. - (c) No Further Rights.
 The Committee shall have complete and absolute discretion to make the determinations called for under this Section 6, and all such determinations shall be binding on you and on any person who claims all or any part of your RSUs and associated DDEs on your behalf as well as on the Corporation.
-If you terminate employment during the Restricted Period due to Divestiture but are eligible to receive a portion of your RSUs and associated DDEs as a result of this Section 6, payment of such portion of your RSUs and associated DDEs shall be in full satisfaction of all rights you have under this Award Agreement and you will receive shares of Stock in exchange for RSUs and the cash payment for the DDEs as soon as practicable, but no later than the later of sixty (60) days after your termination of employment with the Corporation or the determination by the Committee of any Performance Shortfall.
+If you terminate employment during the Restricted

+Period due to Divestiture but are eligible to receive a portion of your RSUs and associated DDEs as a result of this Section 6, payment of such portion of your RSUs and associated DDEs shall be in full satisfaction of all rights you have under this Award Agreement and you will receive shares of Stock in exchange for RSUs and the cash payment for the DDEs as soon as practicable, but no later than sixty (60) days after your termination of employment with the Corporation.